 In order to maintain a comfortable tension while playing in such low tunings, you should compensate with a heavier string gauge.
 If you are used to playing with .009 and .010 sets, you should consider at least a .012 string set.

-If you keep the same strings, they will just feel very loose and awkward to play.
+Keeping the same strings will cause them to feel very loose and awkward to play.
 If you’re planning on changing to a heavier string gauge, you should consider having it set up by a professional to ensure you have no intonation issues and your guitar’s neck is safe.

 Let’s dive deeper into Drop B by seeing how to get there from standard tuning.